claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 - For gilded rose and C#, there are at least two ways of running approval tests:
     - [`ApprovalTests` nuget package](#gilded-rose-c-approval-testing-with-nuget-approvaltests-package)
     - [`texttest` tool](#gilded-rose-c-approval-testing-with-texttest-tool)
+- For notes on running approval tests in Python, see Python.md
+- For more examples of approval tests, see my various learning hour notes

 #### Gilded Rose C# Approval testing with nuget ApprovalTests package